machnikovsky/allegro-software-engineer-intern-exercise/README.md

 ## How to run

-The whole project consists of Spring Boot backend and React frontend application.
+The whole project consists of Spring backend and React frontend.
 They can be run separately and together, so I will cover all the scenarios.

-### Whole project
+### `Whole project`

-#### Docker Compose
+#### - Docker Compose

 **For this option, make sure you have Docker installed.**